microsoft/vscode-makecode/README.md

 }
 ```

-After you save `pxt.json`, run the "MakeCode: Download project dependencies" command to update your project's pxt_modules
+After you save `pxt.json`, run the "MakeCode: Install project dependencies" command to update your project's pxt_modules

 ## Local development of pxt-vscode-web